 Organizing fee

-Participation in the conference is free of charge for the staff of IGMOF NAS of Ukraine (if the first author of the submitted abstracts is an employee of IGMOF NAS of Ukraine).
-For participants from other institutions and organizations registration fee – 200 UAH.
-Special categories of payment: postgraduate students – 100 UAH, students – 50 UAH.
+Registration fee is 200 UAH (face-to-face participation), 100 UAH (online and extramural participation).
+Special categories of payment: postgraduate students and students – 50 UAH.
 Conference registration fee covers expenses linked with conference organization.

 Details for non-cash payment of the registration fee will be communicated to the conference participants in the appropriate invitation letters.
 A copy of the receipt or payment order for payment of the registration fee must be submitted to the Organizing Committee before the conference.
 As an exception, by personal arrangement, payment in cash is possible.